gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     and finally the atom position (x, y, and z coordinate in nm).

+..  container:: justify

     Note that the format of conf.gro file is fixed, all columns are in a fixed position.
 For example, the first five columns are for the residue number.

+..  container:: justify

-    A conf.gro file can be visualized using VMD by typing in the terminal:
+    The *conf.gro* file can be visualized using VMD by typing in the terminal:

 ..  code-block:: bash